larson-group/clubb_release/tuner/README.md

 - Builds a strategy object from `tuner.tuning_strategy`.
 - Maintains pending samples, packed multicol batches, queued case jobs, active worker assignments, completed samples, and ranked best results.
-- Handles graceful stop requests by clearing queued work, waiting for active evaluations to finish, stopping workers, and writing final status/results.
+- Handles graceful stop requests by stopping workers and checkpointing strategy, random, pending-sample, and incomplete-batch state for continuation.

 The ranking loss is selected by the request's versioned Python loss policy.
-The default policy uses `loss_mode = centered_rmse_bias` and `aggregation_mode = quantile_weighted`.
+The default policy uses `loss_mode = shape_first` and `aggregation_mode = quantile_weighted`.
 Each active time-window loss is sorted best-to-worst, divided into four equally populated bins, and the bin means are combined with normalized best-to-worst weights `0.1, 0.4, 0.4, 0.1`.